tlelacheur/MrLashMaths/content/year9/probability/lesson5.md

 ---
-title: "Lesson 5: Tree Diagrams"
+title: "Lesson 4: Tree Diagrams"
 topic: false
 practice: "Worksheet"
 ---

 - Tree diagrams are used to list the outcomes for multiple-step experiments and events
-- As for two-step experiments, subsequent trials can be:
+- Subsequent trials can be:
   - independent / with replacement (same probability applies)
   - dependent / without replacement (the previous trial determines the probability)
 - Each trial is listed vertically
-- Final outcomes - go along the branches from left to right, multipling probabilities.
+- To calculate final outcomes - go along the branches from left to right, multipling probabilities.
 - If many outcomes are required (OR), add the probabilites.

 <br>